-- 5-6 hours of daily instruction with low camper to staff ratio and 24 hour supervision
+- 5-6 hours daily instruction; low camper to staff ratio

 - Fun off-court evening activities for overnight campers

-During his tenure, Wallace's squads have claimed two NCAA championships, three USTA/ITA National Team Indoor titles and seven Southeastern Conference crowns.
-A four-time National Coach of the Year recipient and four-time SEC Coach of the Year, Wallace’s career record is 583-146.
+During his tenure, Wallace's squads have claimed two NCAA championships, three USTA/ITA National Team Indoor titles, eight Southeastern Conference crowns and six SEC Tournament titles.
+A four-time National Coach of the Year recipient and four-time SEC Coach of the Year, Wallace’s career record through the 2018 season is 714-180.
 His .800 winning percentage is the best among active Division I coaches with a minimum of 600 victories.

 A 1985 graduate of the University of Georgia, Wallace capped his playing career under legendary Bulldog head coach Dan Magill in 1984 after winning the SEC singles title at the No. 6 spot.
 The very next season, his first as coach of the Bulldogs, Wallace led a struggling team up the path of respectability by posting a 20-9 mark and landing a spot in the final Volvo Tennis/ITCA Top 25 poll.
 In 1987, just two years removed from a losing record, Georgia advanced to the national championship match.
 Although they didn’t win it that year, the Bulldogs would have their day.